Best Stress Relief Activities For Students

-Like many other people, stress can quickly spiral out of control and become overwhelming.
+Like many others, stress can quickly spiral out of control and become overwhelming.
 Progressive relaxation is a technique that can help students reduce stress and develop the coping skills they need to reach their potential.

-While a more advanced relaxation practice may involve relaxation techniques, simple steps of progressive relaxation exercise can get students started right away—first, Alternate inhaling and exhaling three times in a row.
+While a more advanced relaxation practice may involve relaxation techniques, simple steps of progressive relaxation exercise can get students started immediately—first, Alternate inhaling and exhaling three times in a row.